- Philadelphia, Pennsylvania

-On the exterior, the new storefronts will now open the project up to downtown Philadelphia.
+On the exterior, the new storefronts now open the project up to downtown Philadelphia.
 The large-format static and LED media will provide a “Times Square” feel for the project.
-As part of the renovation, the surrounding hardscape and landscape for the project will also be completely redesigned along with new public amenities.
+As part of the renovation, the surrounding hardscape and landscape for the project has been completely redesigned along with new public amenities.

 Located just around the corner from the Liberty Bell, the project has entrances at Market Street, 10th, 9th and Filbert Streets.
 The new “cube” entry to the overall project has unified the six-building project into a cohesive mixed-use facility which leads visitors into a grand entry hall with access to three levels of shopping opportunities.

 The full scope of renovation also includes completely new lighting and vertical transportation throughout the interior.
 JPRA has revised the mall circulation significantly to improve the pedestrian connectivity between the six, formerly disparate, buildings.
-Every surface on the interior will be updated as part of the renovation.
-Other updates to the site include two historic buildings, one built in 1903 which will become the new location of Burlington Coat Factory, the other is a 1913 office building with 13 floors (the office building at the center of the rendering), for which the lower 3-4 floors will be converted into retail and a food hall.
+Every surface on the interior has been updated as part of the renovation.
+Other updates to the site include two historic buildings, one built in 1903 is the new location of Burlington Coat Factory, the other is a 1913 office building with 13 floors (the office building at the center of the rendering), for which the lower 3-4 floors will be converted into retail and a food hall.